Will Hurd launches long-shot bid for White House

 Apart from Mr Trump, the Republican primary field now also include Florida Governor Ron DeSantis, former Vice President Mike Pence, South Carolina Senator Tim Scott, former United Nations Ambassador and South Carolina Governor Nikki Haley, former New Jersey Governor Chris Christie, former Arkansas Governor Asa Hutchinson, North Dakota Governor Doug Burgum, entrepreneur Vivek Ramaswamy, radio host Larry Elder, and Miami Mayor Francis Suarez.

-Mr Hurd has recently made trips to the early primary states Iowa and New Hampshire.
+Mr Hurd has recently made trips to the early primary states of Iowa and New Hampshire.
 He said on Thursday that if he was elected, he wouldn’t pardon Mr Trump in the classified documents case, calling other candidates “insane” for pledging to do so this early in the case proceedings.

-The former CIA officer added the documents Mr Trump allegedly mishandles included “information that, if it got into the wrong hands, would lead to a loss of life”.
+The former CIA officer added the documents Mr Trump allegedly mishandled included “information that, if it got into the wrong hands, would lead to a loss of life”.

 “And the fact that Donald Trump willingly kept that material, and he wants to be the leader of the free world, is unacceptable to me,” he told CBS.
 “It spits in the face of the thousands of men and women who, every single day and every single night, put themselves in harm’s way in order to keep us safe.”